310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 even the old Leader left. and then, that title became yours.

-hehe. and the rogue was Planning on joining a new Agency, so—
+fufu. and the rogue was Planning on joining a new Agency, so—

 i found it very funny that he had Dropped out of school in secret before that live show.
 {% endbubble %}